 In the Christian spiritual life, water is a symbol for grace.
 It is the matter for baptism, which washes us clean of original sin.
 The spiritual masters, such as St. Teresa of Avila, often use water as a metaphor for the action of grace in the soul.
 As for salt, in the ancient world it was used both for preserving food and for seasoning it.
 When Christ calls upon Christians to be the salt of the earth (cf. Matt.
 5:13), he is calling upon his followers to both preserve what he gives them and to make it appetizing for a starving world.

-But we don't soak up grace in order to hoard it.
+But we do not soak up grace in order to hoard it.
 It is meant not just for us, but also for the world.
 And so, like the salt that preserves and seasons, we focus during Lent on preserving Christian truth and passing it on to future generations.
-If you are looking for a specific project this Lent that will enable you to preserve Christian truth and witness to the world the message of Christ, here's one idea:
+If you are looking for a specific project this Lent that will enable you to preserve Christian truth and witness to the world the message of Christ, here is one idea: